 Small Business Requirements

-The mission of the Small Business Program is to assist and encourage the campus in their efforts to include Small, Minority, Women-owned, Veteran and Service Disabled Veteran owned businesses in their procurement activities.
+The mission of the Small Business Program is to assist and encourage the campus in their efforts to include Small, Small Disadvantage Business, Women-owned, Veteran owned, Service Disabled Veteran owned and HubZONE businesses in their procurement activities.

 Small Business Program